 Customization adds a lot of flexibility and opportunities to fit questionnaires to your specific requirements.
 Users of Resco Inspections can easily adjust the questionnaire within the Questionnaire Designer and also utilize it for other industries.

 To access customization options, open the Questionnaire Designer from the main Resco Inspections console.
 Afterward, enter the Manufacturing folder and click on the Equipment Maintenance Checklist.
 From there, users can customize the template without any limits.
+To design the look of an app and what information can user see, proceed through the Form Table Designer and Forms in Woodford guides.

 A predefined set of questions allows inspectors to identify inspected equipment/machines, evaluate its condition, or schedule the planned maintenance.
 But user can use various other types of questions within the Equipment Maintenance template.
 System admins can choose different question types that best fit the on-site practice of the workers.
 Some of the most frequently-used questions types are: